-In a one sentence “blurb,” describe the role of a good WS grandparent.
+In a one sentence “blurb,” describe the role of a good grandparent to a child who has WS:

 a.
 There cannot ever be too much time spent with a grandchild who has Williams syndrome -- time spent is everything.

 b.
-Being a good WS grandparent means loving, embracing, and accepting the WS child as one would do with any grandchild!
+Being a good WS grandparent means loving, embracing, and accepting the child who has WS as one would do with any grandchild!

 c.
 The role of a good WS grandparent would to me be the same as for any grandparent: Be loving and supportive.